RL-arch/detector/README.md

 The script can be run from an IDE such as [PyCharm](https://www.jetbrains.com/pycharm/) or [VSCode](https://code.visualstudio.com/).

-(This can be done by starting the IDE from the Anaconda navigator home page, while the conda environment is specified after "on" in top of the screen.  )
+(This can be done by starting the IDE from the Anaconda navigator home page, while the conda environment is specified after "on" in top of the screen. see: [Using IDEs](https://docs.anaconda.com/working-with-conda/ide-tutorials/) )

 ### Option1